realprogrammer5000/SlipstreamVPN/faq.md

 ### Do you support IPv6?
 Yes.

-## Throttling / Logging / Service Rules
+## Throttling, Logging & Service Rules
 ###  Do you block or throttle traffic based on protocol or site?
 Are you torrent-friendly?
 We don't care what you use our services for (HTTP, HTTPS, IMAP, SSH, FTP, BitTorrent, Minecraft, etc) as long as it is legal and not otherwise a violation of our [Terms of Service](tos).
 We will never block or throttle traffic that is not in violation of our [Terms of Service](tos), with the exception of our ad and tracker blocking and the data/bandwidth limits of your plan.
 Note that "piracy" (infringement of copyright) is a violation of our terms of service and you assume full legal responsibility for all traffic originating from your account.